MA Program Overview

-The academic year begins in late September and runs through the middle of June.
+The academic year begins in September and runs through the middle of June.

 In their first year, all MA students will complete:

-- A three-course core in Perspectives (Perspectives on Computational Analysis, Perspectives on Computational Modeling, and Perspectives on Advanced Computational Topics).
+- A three-course core in Perspectives (Perspectives on Computational Analysis, Perspectives on Computational Modeling, and Perspectives on Computational Research).